-Sri Chinmoy: Mere achievement of complete surrender does not assure self-realisation in this lifetime.
+Question: Does the achievement of complete surrender assure that one will have the possibility of accomplishing self-realisation in this lifetime, or are there other factors that enter the picture?Sri Chinmoy: Mere achievement of complete surrender does not assure self-realisation in this lifetime.
 There are other factors that must enter into the picture; God's choice hour and the aspirant's receptivity in its fullest measure and the full readiness of the entire being, to name only a few, are required for realisation to dawn on the aspirant.
 Again, I wish you to know what complete surrender means.
 It means that the aspirant's surrender is joyful, soulful, spontaneous, unconditional, constant, forever and forever.

-Sri Chinmoy, Earth’s cry meets Heaven’s smile, part 1.First published by Agni Press in 1974.
+Sri Chinmoy, Earth’s cry meets Heaven’s smile, part 1, Agni Press, 1974